There are a lot of adjectives to describe the Italian Greyhound: little, strong, agile, fast, smart, stubborn, loyal, and athletic top the list.

 They’ve been associated with royalty practically from the time that they were first bred, and, just like their relative the Greyhound, are known for their speed.

 These dogs are small but mighty, and we’ve just scratched the surface in terms of what you should consider about this breed if you’re looking to make one part of your family.
 Read on for 13 specific things to know about Italian Greyhounds.

-Iggies are small dogs but don’t tell them that.
+These dogs are small dogs but don’t tell them that.

 Bella is almost 14 years old.
 She weighs 14 pounds and is very healthy for her age.
 She has the typical IG form with the long tail, sloped back, and long pointed snout.

-This breed has a unique body structure, and the length of the dog’s neck in addition to how it’s tapered makes fitting it for a collar a tough task.
+The Italian Greyhound has a unique body structure, and the length of the dog’s neck in addition to how it’s tapered makes fitting it for a collar a tough task.
 For wear around the house only, the Italian Greyhound Club of America recommends a breakaway collar that can quickly and easily be removed if it gets caught on something.
 However, they also say that you should not walk the dog with that collar, but instead use a martingale collar that won’t slip off as it’s designed to tighten around the dog’s neck if it pulls.

 Italian Greyhounds are sensitive to temperature.